Laguna de Bay: Clean Water Act

 The technical aspect regarding the quality of wastewater is given in DENR Administrative Order 1990–35.
 The order defines the critical water parameters' value versus the classification of the body of water (e.g., lake or river).
 Discharge permits are issued by the LLDA only if the wastewater being discharged complies with the said order.

 According to the Clean Water Act of 2004, the DENR (through the LLDA) shall implement a wastewater charge system in all management areas including the Laguna Lake region and Regional Industrial Centers through the collection of wastewater charges/fees.
 The system shall be established on the basis of payment to the government for discharging wastewater into the water bodies.
 Wastewater charges shall be established taking into consideration the following: a) to provide strong economic inducement for polluters to modify their production or management processes or to invest in pollution control technology in order to reduce the amount of water pollutants generated; b) to cover the cost of administering water quality management or improvement programs, including the cost of administering the discharge permitting and water pollution charge system; c) reflect damages caused by water pollution on the surrounding environment, including the cost of rehabilitation; d) type of pollutant; e) classification of the receiving water body; and f) other special attributes of the water body.

 Integrated Coastal Ecosystem Conservation and Adaptive Management

 CECAM is a 5-year research cooperation between Japanese and Filipino scientists.
 Seven monitoring instruments are being used as part of the Continuous and Comprehensive Monitoring System (CCMS) provided by the Japanese government.

-Cultural impact
+Cultural significance

-Laguna de Bay has had a significant impact on the cultures of the communities that grew up around its shores, ranging from folk medicine to architecture.
-For example, the traditional cure for a child constantly experiencing a nose bleed in Victoria, Laguna is to have the child submerge his or her head in the lake water at daybreak.
-When nipa huts were more common, huts made in the lake area were constructed out of bamboo that would first be cured in the waters of Laguna de Bay.
-Some experts on the evolution of local mythologies suggest that the legend of Mariang Makiling may have started out as that of the Lady (Ba'i) of Laguna de Bay, before the legend was transmuted to Mount Makiling.
+Laguna de Bay has had a significant impact on the cultures of communities around its shores, ranging from folk medicine to architecture.
+For example, the traditional cure for a child’s constant nosebleeds in Victoria would be submerging his or her head in the lake water at daybreak.
+When nipa huts were more common in the area, these were built of bamboo cured in the waters of Laguna de Bay.
+Some experts on the evolution of local mythologies have suggested the legend of Mariang Makiling may have begun with the Lady (Ba'i) of Laguna de Bay, before the character was transferred instead to Mount Makiling.

-Mythology

-Maria Makiling is a diwata and guardian spirit known for watching over both the mountain that bears her name and the nearby lake, Laguna de Bay.
-She is often described as a beautiful fairy maiden, surrounded by tiny winged fairies called lambana.
-As the protector of the mountain and its resources, she helps the people who live nearby by making sure the land stays rich and fruitful.
-Many legends say that Laguna de Bay and the fish within it are also under her care.
-She was sent by Bathalà, the supreme god, to guide and support the people in their daily lives.